T-Systems-MMS/phonebook/docs/pages/development-guides/backend/login/login.md

 ### Build

-In vscode simply run the task `build Backend.Login`.
-If you want build this with the command line you must navigate to the `Phonebook.Backend\Phonebook.Backend.Login` and run the command `dotnet build`.
+In VSCode simply run the task `build Backend.Login`.
+If you want to build this with the command line, you have to navigate to `Phonebook.Backend\Phonebook.Backend.Login` and run the command `dotnet build`.

 ### Run